Reunion on the Yangtze

 The accommodations on the cruise boat were very satisfactory and the staff very hospitable and charming.
 We enjoyed the demonstrations of Chinese art and the tea ceremony.
 My husband and I loved the fact that we had so much Chinese food, both the usual and the unusual tastes were delightful for us.
 We like it hot and we like it spicy and we like it even when we do not exactly know what it is we are eating.
 Our tour guides were very accommodating when we did not understand their chatter and helped us with some special words of encouragement in our own language.

-But we tell everyone that the best part of the trip were the people with whom we were traveling.
 Being with Miss Ng, the BHJS students and their spouses, friends and children MADE the trip so wonderful for us.
 They were very helpful by giving us translation when we seemed lost while listening to the guides and filling us in with the descriptions of the stories.
 For this we are very grateful.
 It enhanced our trip and our understanding.
 We enjoyed their laughter, their personalities, and their conversations.
 Even when we did not always understand all of what they were saying we could tell by the smiles and liveliness of the chatter that they were having fun and therefore we did too.
 Had we had any other travel companions, the trip would not have been as exciting and as much fun for us.
 We are so grateful to you all for allowing us to be with you on this trip and we hope to see you all again sometime soon.